 The weight of the device is not where it all ends when it comes to comfort.
 Make sure to look for a sander that has decent grip and feels good in the hand.

 With all of the above taken into consideration, the amount of information you’ll come across will be overwhelming and often conflicting.
 We recommend you do your own research and seek out unbiased reviews - this website, for example, has a ton of expert-written reviews and a lot more info.
 But also check the pros and cons mentioned by Amazon customers.
-One man's dream machine is another man's worst nightmare.
+Our dream power tools might be your nightmare.

 Not only will this help you get an ideal belt sander that suits your needs, you’ll also avoid being ripped off – why pay a lot of money for a product you know next to nothing about when you can read a professional review of a similar, much cheaper one, on our website?